junkue20/junkue20/README.md

 <div align="center">

-### 🌱 I am Junkyu Park, a student who wants to become a constantly growing developer.🌱
+### 🌱 I am JunGyu Park, a student who wants to become a constantly growing developer.🌱

 ### ✨ I aim to give high satisfaction to all users with the results I created.✨